 Non-cognitive attributes—including resiliency and self-efficacy—are especially important for students who earn high GPAs.
 For students earning at least a 3.50 GPA in their first term, the academic resiliency factor in the Mapworks survey had the highest correlation to fall-term GPA.
 For instance, while 83% of students with a fall GPA of at least a 3.00 reported working harder when they earned a poor grade in a course, the percent rose to 88% for the students with at least a 3.50 GPA.
 So, the confidence to do well in courses, put for extra effort when necessary, and bounce back when they are challenged is a key trait of highly successful first-year students.

 Want to find out what else we learned?
-Sign up for our August 23rd webinar on first-year college students, A Second Look at First-Year Transitions: What Matters When, or check out some of our existing content on topics related to first-year students.
+Check out some of our existing content on topics related to first-year students.